Campus Map |Road Map |Railway Map

 Several CNR Research Institutes and the Istituto Superiore di Sanita' (ISS, Italian Higher Institute of Health) are in Rome.
 The biological laboratories of ENEA (Italian Energy and Environment Agency) operate in Casaccia (30 km from Monterotondo); the National Institute of Nuclear Physics (INFN) operates a strong laboratory in Frascati.
-The CNR Chemistry, Agriculture, Environment Campus in Montelibretti can be reached by car from Monterotondo in 7 min.
+The CNR Rome 1-Montelibretti Research Area can be reached by car from Monterotondo in 7 min.
 The CNR Headquarters in Rome can be reached in 30 min.

 Computer Network Connections